-West End School is a tuition-free independent school serving boys in pre-K through 8th grade
+West End School is a Scholarship-Based Independent School serving boys in Pre-K through 8th grade

-Founded in 2005 with only three middle school students, West End School has grown over the past thirteen years into a school which now serves 150 boys--105 pre-k through fifth grade day students, 36 sixth through eighth grade boarding students and 9 students who are graduates of the program and continue to live on campus while attending local high schools.
-The School is fully accredited by the Independent School Association of the Central States (ISACS).
+Founded in 2005 with just three middle school students, West End School has grown over the past 17 years and is now serving over 140 boys in pre-k through eighth grade.
+In addition, students who are graduates of the program may continue to live on campus while attending local high schools.
+The school is fully accredited by the Independent School Association of the Central States (ISACS).

-West End School graduates have received more than $2.5 million in scholarships and are currently attending academically rigorous private, parochial and magnet high schools as well as national and local colleges and universities, e.g., Tufts, Georgetown College, University of Louisville.
-All West End School graduates are pursuing a high school diploma or college degree, serving in the military or working full time.
+West End School graduates have been offered more than $5 million in scholarships and are currently attending academically rigorous private, parochial and magnet high schools as well as national and local colleges and universities, e.g., Tufts, University of Louisville, University of Kentucky, Berea, Western Kentucky University, University of Memphis, and Murray State.
+All West End School graduates are pursuing a high school diploma or college degree, serving in the military, or working full time.

 West End School Founders

-In that first year, Mr. and Mrs. Blair shared a house on Chestnut Street with three middle school boys and commuted to a single classroom in a dilapidated, former JCPS building.
-Within a few years, WES acquired the entire building, began refurbishing classrooms, and renovated one wing of classrooms into a dormitory.
+Through the help of Rev. A. Russell Awkard and the New Zion Community Development Foundation, Mr. and Mrs. Blair was able to share a house on Chestnut Street with three middle school boys and commuted to a single classroom in a dilapidated former JCPS building.
+The New Zion Community Foundation was able to acquire the historic Virginia Avenue Colored School.Through the generosity of the foundation, WES acquired the entire building within a few years and began refurbishing classrooms, while renovating one wing of classrooms into a dormitory.

-In 2012, WES launched its lower school day program with a PreK and Kindergarten program.
-Each year after, another grade was rolled out until we completed the WES Lower School in 2017-2018, when we added our 5th Grade.
-In the 2018-2019 school year, WES serves 102 lower school students and 37 middle school students.
-Additionally, WES offers housing to alumni attending high school, who benefit from living in our supportive and structured environment.
-This school year, 9 alumni have opted to live on campus.
+In 2012 WES launched its lower school day program with Pre-K and Kindergarten classes.
+Each year another grade was added until we completed the WES Lower School in 2017-2018 with the addition of a 5th grade.
+In the 2022-2023 school year, WES now serves 90 lower school students and 38 middle school students.
+Additionally, WES offers housing to alumni who attend high school.
+They benefit from living in our supportive and structured environment.